Ashley Judd, others express dismay at Weinstein retrial – DW – 04/25/2024

 Key figures in the #MeToo movement have also spoken out, including Ashley Judd, the first actress to come forward with allegations against the movie producer.

-"That is unfair to survivors," Judd The New York Times.
+"That is unfair to survivors," Judd told a news conference on Thursday, according to The New York Times.
 "We still live in our truth.
 And we know what happened."

 Katherine Kendall, another of Weinstein's accusers to speak out following the decision, told the Times that Thursday's development was "a terrible reminder that victims of sexual assault just don't get justice.
 I'm completely let down by the justice system right now," before adding, "I'm sort of flabbergasted."